cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/datasets/system-custom.rst

   table columns.
 It can be explored through the use of ad-hoc SQL-like queries as described in :ref:`ObjectMappedTable Exploration <object-mapped-table-exploration>`.

-See the :ref:`Javadocs <reference:javadocs>` for these classes and the :ref:`Examples <examples-index>` to learn more about these datasets.
+See the :ref:`Javadocs <reference:javadocs>` for these classes.
 Any class in the CDAP libraries that implements the ``Dataset`` interface is a system dataset.

 .. _custom-datasets: